aaronr7734/team-8-project/Deliverable_2_Template.md

 Grading criteria (8 points): Follow the template to describe the use cases.
 Present an interface sketch for each use case.
 Describe the use case as a dialog between the user and the system.
 Do not use UI language in the description of the use case.

+Use Case: Browsing Onto Website
+Actor: User (College Student)
+Trigger: User Decides to click website link
+Pre-condition: User must be aware of website
+Post-condion: User is browsing website
+Success Scenario:
+	1. They are looking for discounted item
+	2. They look for discounted items on search engine
+	3. They find a link to a webiste

+User Case: Creating an Account
+Actor: User(College Student)
+Tigger: Want to be able to leave reviews
+Pre-condition: User must have found a discount they liked
+Post-condtion: User is able to log in and promote other discounts Success Scenario:
+	1. User uese website and like a discount
+	2. They want to promote it to show validity but they must leave a comment to do that
+	3. In order to leave a comment, they must create an account
+	4. The account is created

+User Case: Logging user into system
+Actor: User(College Student)
+Trigger: User decdies to log into the system
+Pre-Condition: User must be in the system
+Post-Condtion: User is logged into the system
+Success Scenario:
+	1. Username is taken by the system
+	2. The password is taken by the system
+	3. The user is logged into the system

+User Case: Acquiring the discount
+Actor: User(College Student)
+Tigger: User descides to click discount link
+Pre-condition: User must look for that discount link
+Post-condition: User must want that discount
+Suscces Scenario:
+	1. They must want the discount
+	2. The user is taken to the other website
+	3. User found a discount they like

+User Case: Checking the System
+Actor: Admin System
+Tigger: The admin system makes sure the discounts are up to date
+Pre-condition: The discount is out of date
+Post-condition: The discount is taken down, and it updated Success Scenario:
+	1. The website is still running
+	2. Outdated discounts are taken down
+	3. Admin make sure that everything is okay

+User Case: Verifying your a college student
+Actor: User(College Student)
+Trigger: User makes sure that you are a college student
+Pre-Condition: User must be a college student
+Post-Condition: User logs in as college student Success Scenario:
+	1. Gets the college discounts
+	2. Putting thier college email in
+	3. Verifies that they go to that school

 ### 7. User stories (<span style="text-decoration:underline;">Everyone</span>)